mmasaaud/k8s-configuration/README.txt

-This Repo for Kubernetes configuration
+"This Repo for Kubernetes configuration"